DrPostgres/pg_hibernator/README.md

 `Block Reader` processes are launched.
 The `Block Reader` process reads the save-files looking for block-ids to restore.
 It then connects to the respective database, and requests Postgres to fetch the blocks into shared-buffers.

-### Unique Feature

-To my knowledge, **no** other RDBMS/DBMS, commercial or open-source, provides this capability of saving and restoring database cache across restarts.

 ## Caveats